elastic/apm-agent-nodejs/CONTRIBUTING.md

    package version.
 See the appropriate [apm-ci tag build for this repo](https://apm-ci.elastic.co/job/apm-agent-nodejs/job/apm-agent-nodejs-mbp/view/tags/).)
 1. Reset the latest major branch (currently `3.x`) to point to the current main, e.g. `git branch -f 3.x main && git push origin 3.x`
+1. For major releases, [create an issue](https://github.com/elastic/website-requests/issues/new) to request an update of the [EOL table](https://www.elastic.co/support/eol).

 ### Past major